 The main feature in this room is my sofa and foot stool.
 It is a modern style but with a 1950s twist, which I absolutely love.
 When I went to see in it DFS, it wasn’t in this colour however I chose to get it made in this deep grey/purple shade and I couldn’t be happier with it.
 It fits perfectly in my room and paired with the footstool it can seat up to 6 people, so it is perfect for get togethers.
 All I would say is that the style is quite thin, so although it fits perfectly in the room and isn’t too big, it does mean you can’t get two people laid side by side, but apart from that it is perfect.

 Next to my sofa I have my blanket box, which is potentially one of the best ideas I have ever had.
 I love soft blankets for when you want to cuddle up and watch tv or even just lay across my lap when I am doing college work on my laptop, for some reason they just make me really happy and cosy!
-My blanket box is perfect to keep them all together and is a nice touch especially for the Autumn and winter evenings.
+My blanket box is perfect to keep them all together and is a nice touch especially for the Autumn and winter evenings in my safe haven.

 Something I have wanted to do for a long time is create a gallery wall full of all my favourite images, so when I had a plain white wall to play with I decided to create one.
 I chose predominantly metal frames from a local shop (however they are very on trend at the moment and can be bought in many places) and filled them with photos that I have taken over the past year.
 What I love about these frames is ,because of the simple clasp at the top, it is so easy to change the photographs so my wall can always be changing and developing with more memories.
 In the more ‘traditional’ frames I chose to put some quote prints and I also have a print that I bought in Dublin a few months ago.
 Overall I am very happy with this wall, and whenever I look at it it makes me smile to see all of the amazing memories of 2016.